-Practically identical in its appearance, in these countries the Black Forest cake is prepared with few, if any, variations: in all three it is very common to use dark wild cherries (which are a bit sour in flavor).
+Practically identical in its appearance, in these countries the Black Forest cake is prepared with few, if any, variations: in all three it is very common to use dark wild cherries (which are a bit sour in flavour).

 One differentiating feature is the use of Kirsch.
-This alcoholic ingredient can be replaced by rum - especially in the version prepared in neighboring Austria - or directly omitted (as happens in certain Swiss and Südtirol regions).
+This alcoholic ingredient can be replaced by rum - especially in the version prepared in neighbouring Austria - or directly omitted (as happens in certain Swiss and Südtirol regions).

 Black Forest Cake: The Recipe

 Foto: Mikel Ortega / Flickr.com

 Beloved in every season, this beautiful chocolate cake can also be prepared at home.
 Here is the original recipe for Black Forest cake.
 And if you still must have more chocolate, find a molten cure for your craving in this liquid chocolate cake with rhubarb compote, or sample a many-layered panacea for your yearnings in the French cotillion chocolate cake.
 For an even more exclusive venture into the world of chocolate cakes, find out the secrets behind Austria's famous Sachertorte, which is only sold by one hotel chain in locations in Vienna and Salzburg.

 Hungry for more?
 Find out how Austria's famous Sachertorte is made.